 The bill amends sections 3709.29 and 5705.23 of the Revised Code to grant taxing authorities the discretion to decline submitting a requested library levy or general health district levy to voters.
-Specifically, the board of county commissioners may now choose to not submit a resolution declaring the insufficiency of funds for health programs, as the language has changed from "shall" to "may."
-Similarly, the board of library trustees can now submit a resolution to the taxing authority, which may choose to adopt a resolution for the additional tax levy, rather than being required to do so.
+Specifically, the board of county commissioners may now "may" instead of "shall" declare a tax levy necessary for health programs, allowing for more flexibility in decision-making.
+Similarly, the board of library trustees can submit a resolution to the taxing authority, which "may" adopt a resolution to submit the additional tax levy to voters, rather than being required to do so.

 As Reported By House Committee: 3709.29, 5705.23